From Xojo Documentation

 Working With Styled Text in TextAreas

 In order to display styled text in a TextArea, the TextArea's Styled property must be True.
-Mac and Windows ignore the Styled property and allow styled text regardless of whether it is True or False.
+Mac and Windows ignore the Styled property and use styled text regardless of whether it is True or False.

 The SelectionBold, SelectionTextColor, SelectionItalic, and SelectionUnderline properties can be used to both set the style of the selected text and get the style of the selected text.
 These properties are set automatically at runtime when text is selected in a TextArea.
 To set the style, assign True to the property.
 For example, if you want to add the bold style to the selected text in TextArea1, use this syntax:

 You can determine if the selected text is in a particular style using the same property.
 The following code plays a beep sound if the selected text is bold:

 Getting and setting the selected text font and font size work the same way using the SelTextFont and SelTextSize properties.
 To set the font of the selected text, set the SelTextFont property to the name of the font.
 If the selected text uses more than one font, SelTextFont will be an empty string.
 If the selected text has more than one font size, the SelTextSize property will be zero.

 If the selected text has more than one style, font, or size, you can select individual characters using the SelStart and SelLength properties to determine which styles, fonts, and sizes are in use.
 Please note that if a TextArea contains more than one style, font, or font size and you reassign the value of the Text property, you will lose the styled formatting of the text substrings.
 All the text will then be styled uniformly.
 To update the text in a styled TextArea, it is safest to use the SelectionStart, SelectionLength, and SelectedText properties to update text selections.

 You can also get and set the color of the selected text using the SelTextColor property. for example, the following code checks to see if the selected text is white and if it is, sets it to black:

 white = RGB(255, 255, 255)